Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 Subsequently we investigate the 1D block-state decoration.
 For 1D blocks labeled by $\tau_1$ and $\tau_2$, the total symmetry group is $\mathbb{Z}_2^f\times\mathbb{Z}_2$, hence the candidate 1D block-states are Majorana chain and 1D FSPT state (double Majorana chains); for 1D blocks labeled by $\tau_3$ and $\tau_4$, the only possible 1D block-state is Majorana chain because of the absence of on-site symmetry.
 So all 1D block-states form a group:

 Then we discuss the decorations on $\tau_1/\tau_2$ and $\tau_3/\tau_4$ separately due to the different on-site symmetry on the corresponding 1D blocks.

-\paragraph{Decorations on $\tau_3$ and $\tau_4$}Majorana chain decorations on 1D blocks $\tau_3$ will leave two dangling Majorana fermions at each 0D block labeled by $\mu_2/\mu_4$.
-Near each 0D block $\mu_4$, the nearby two Majorana fermions violate the no-open-edge condition: the fermion parity $P_f=i\gamma_1\gamma_2$ is not invariant under the 2-fold rotation $\bs{R}_{\mu_4}$:
+\paragraph{Decorations on $\tau_3$ and $\tau_4$}Majorana chain decorations on 1D blocks $\tau_3$ will leave two dangling Majorana modes at each 0D block labeled by $\mu_2/\mu_4$.
+Near each 0D block $\mu_4$, the nearby two Majorana modes violate the no-open-edge condition: the fermion parity $P_f=i\gamma_1\gamma_2$ is not invariant under the 2-fold rotation $\bs{R}_{\mu_4}$:

 Similar for 1D blocks $\tau_4$.
 Therefore, there is no obstruction-free block-state on 1D blocks $\tau_3$ and $\tau_4$.